2021Cyan/TestZero/README.md

 ## 🌐 다른 언어로 보기: [한국어 🇰🇷](./README.ko.md)

-#### The journal will explore the path and hardships we experienced throughout the development of a 2D shooter with Unity.
+#### This journal explores the journey and challenges we faced while developing a 2D shooter in Unity as part of the INTD450 course at the University of Alberta.
 We hope it will help whoever is interested in game development, especially with Unity, to learn from our experiences.

 > **Note:** Anything in this journal might be outdated or not best practice.
 It is meant to be a learning resource, not a definitive guide.
 Always refer to the latest Unity documentation and community resources for up-to-date information.